TadiT7/treble_experimentations_wiki/Blackview-A20.md

  _Put any additional info/notes regarding treble support for this device._
  ***
  ## Tested By:
-* Name - Device Specifics - Date
+* Amr Helmy - Device Specifics - Date
- Template created by @zguithues
+ Template created by @amrhelmy2004